yilmaznaslan/berlin-auslaenderbehorde-termin-bot/README.md

 ## How to setup
 1. In order to run selenium server you will need to install docket first.
 See [Get Docker](https://docs.docker.com/get-docker/) for more info.

+2. Make sure that JDK version in your machine is above > 11
+   - Check the java version `java --version`.
+   - If it is below 11,  [install](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-macos.html#GUID-2FE451B0-9572-4E38-A1A5-568B77B146DE) a newer version of java.
+After installation check again the version by `java --version`

-2. Create a docker network
+3. Create a docker network
    - `docker network create termin`

-3. Start SeleniumHub server
+4. Start SeleniumHub server
    - `source infra/init_seleniumgrid.sh`

-4. Run Elasticsearch server[OPTIONAL].
+5. *(OPTIONAL)* Run Elasticsearch server if you want elasticsearch for log management
-   - `source infra/init_elasticsearch.sh`
+   - Start elasticsearch server `source infra/init_elasticsearch.sh`
-   - If you want elasticsearch for log management, activate the elasticsearch appender in [log4j2.xml](src/main/resources/log4j2.xml)
+   - Activate the elasticsearch appender in [log4j2.xml](src/main/resources/log4j2.xml)
+   - Save the following environmental variable `export ELASTICSEARCH_HOST='localhost'`
 ## How to run
 - Fill the [personInfoDTO.Json](src/main/resources/PERSONAL_INFO_FORM_default.json) file with your personal information
   - Write the Country value in German as displayed on the browser